normful/karabiner-elements-config/README.md

 bun run build
 ```

-This generates the Karabiner config file.

-## Import

-Import the generated config into Karabiner Elements via the GUI.
+This installs the into Karabiner Elements.
+You don't need to click anything in Karabiner Elements.